apnex/labops/README.md

 ---
 ## TLDR; Quick Start
-The base VM image is based on Centos 7, and is deployed through an unattended network installation over the Internet.
+The base VM image is currently built on Centos 7.
+It is deployed through an unattended network installation over the Internet.
 Once booted, multiple packages are then bootstrapped to finalise the node.

 To use a completed node, simply download the pre-made ISO from here:
 https://labops.sh/boot.iso

-It is a tiny 1MB ISO - as it contains only iPXE code.
+This is a tiny 1MB ISO - as it contains only iPXE code.
 All remaining OS files will be bootstrapped over the Internet via HTTP.
 Just mount this ISO to a CDROM of a VM and power on.